Domain Generalization for Medical Image Analysis: A Review: Methods

 \paragraph{Geometric learning} Geometric learning~\cite{bronstein2021geometric} is an approach that leverages the intrinsic geometric structure of data, often residing in non-Euclidean spaces.
 Non-Euclidean spaces refer to geometric environments that do not adhere to Euclidean geometry, \eg, graphs, topologies, and manifolds, often encountered in \MIA.
 Here, geometric learning harnesses these intrinsic data geometries, exploiting the geometric information to better generalize across different domains.
 By modeling the complex correlations in high-dimensional data, geometric learning can better handle irregularities inherent in medical imaging.
 Readers are referred to~\cite{li2022out} for a comprehensive review of the OOD generalization on graphs.
 The following paragraph explores the geometric learning techniques specifically proposed for \MIA tasks.

-Nguyen~\etal~\cite{nguyen2023lvm} proposed a graph-matching algorithm for various medical segmentation and classification tasks.
-The authors use a $k$-nearest neighbors algorithm to construct a graph of medical images to establish edges between the nodes, using the feature embeddings as a basis for determining neighbors.
-Specifically, each node represents a distinctive region in the image, and edges represent the spatial relationship between the different regions.
-The authors further integrate a Learned Vertex Matching (LVM approach to compare graph structures across multiple medical images.
-LVM helps determine structural similarities and differences between images, thus aiding in tasks like abnormality detection and segmentation.
+Nguyen~\etal~\cite{nguyen2023lvm} developed a graph-matching algorithm employing a $k$-nearest neighbors approach to construct graphs from medical images, where nodes represent distinctive image regions and edges define spatial relationships.
+Their Learned Vertex Matching (LVM) method analyzes structural similarities and differences across images, enhancing abnormality detection and segmentation tasks.
 In a similar approach, Seenivasan~\etal~\cite{seenivasan2022biomimetic} proposed a graph network for surgical scene understanding.
 They utilized graph learning to understand interactions in the surgical scene by embedding the visual and semantic features of instruments and tissues into graph nodes.
 Santhirasekaram~\etal~\cite{santhirasekaram2023topology} proposed a hierarchical topology preservation method for medical image segmentation tasks.
 Their method constrains the latent space of a deep learning model to a dictionary of base components, which are chosen to capture the limited structural variability found across patients' medical images.
-This dictionary is learned through vector quantization, and a topological prior is incorporated into the sampling process using persistent homology, which ensures topologically accurate segmentation maps.
-Then, Wasserstein distance-based topological supervision loss is applied hierarchically, enhancing the model's robustness.
+This dictionary is learned through vector quantization, and a topological prior is incorporated into the sampling process using persistent homology, which ensures topologically accurate segmentation maps. \paragraph{Distributionally Robust Optimization } Distributionally Robust Optimization (DRO)~\cite{delage2010distributionally} is a model-level domain generalization method aiming to optimize model performance over the worst-case distribution within a specified uncertainty set.
+In other words, instead of optimizing the model's performance based on a single training data distribution, DRO tries to ensure good performance across a range of possible data distributions.